If you still think Facebook and Twitter are the be-all and end-all of social media marketing tools, think again.

-You have to use some SEO strategy to get your pins discovered by the eyes of your target audience.
-Don’t worry, it doesn’t take much to optimize your pins in regard to Pinterest searches.
+You have to use a Pinterest SEO strategy to get your Pins discovered by the eyes of your target audience.
+Don’t worry; it doesn’t take much to optimize your Pins in regard to Pinterest searches.
 Just follow these steps:

 - Step 1: Research keywords.
-Try a tool like Google AdWords Keyword Planner to find popular keywords related to your business and your pins.
+Try a tool like Google Ads Keyword Planner to find popular keywords related to your business and your Pins.

-As with any SEO you use, make sure not to sound too “keywordy.”
+As with any SEO you use, make sure not to stuff or optimize your Pinterest posts where users would feel it is spam or scam content.
 Don’t go too crazy and add three keywords to your title and descriptions like a robot would.
 Optimize and still sound human by simply adding a strong keyword within the right context.

 Use a Call-to-Pin